AnonymousAE-MobiCom24/Polaris/Codes/Sensing_Pipeline/README.md

 For details, please refer to Sec.
 6.2.2.

 ## Note
-This directory contains the sensing pipeline for real-time detection, which requires a hardware, i.e., the sensor array.
+This directory contains the sensing pipeline for real-time detection, which requires hardwares, e.g., the sensor array and a robot car.
 For a quick start with our Polaris system, we’ve provided an offline version of the sensing algorithm framework.
 For more information, please refer to the related [README](../../Evaluation/README.md) file.